 It’s time-consuming to have an in-person conversation if you have a large organization.
 Instead, send them a survey form for a self-evaluation to achieve the same results.
 You can ask your employees if they have any specific skills they want to improve.
-You can also look into new trends and tools that have emerged that employees in particular departments would benefit from.
+You can also look into new trends and tools.
+Look at them from the point of view of enabling employees to do more.

-Instead of making the training a mandatory group exercise, you can give employees the option of picking online courses that they want to learn.
+Instead of making the training a mandatory group exercise, you can give employees the option of picking online courses.
+As a result, they will want to learn more.
 This way, employees who prefer solo studying or learn better individually will enjoy the training session as well.

 3. Set up perks as a way to motivate employees

 The best way to improve team productivity is to look at how the biggest companies run their teams.
 Google and Facebook provide perks as a way to make their employees’ lives happier.